risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 - 1 Compactor node with 4 RWUs
 - 3 ETCD nodes, each with 1 RWU

-In total, the cluster utilizes 41 RWUs.
-Additionally, the cluster stores 20GB of data and operates continuously for a 30-day month.
+In total, the cluster utilizes 41 RWUs and stores 20GB of data.
+The cluster operated for 700 hours in the past month.

-The base price for the `us-east-1` region is $0.1283 per RWU-hour for compute resources and $0.023 per GB-month for storage capacities.
+Suppose the base price for your region is $0.1283 per RWU-hour for compute resources and $0.023 per GB-month for storage capacities.

-Given these details, your monthly RisingWave Cloud bill will be calculated as follows:
+Given these details, your bill for this cluster for the past month will be calculated as follows:

-- Compute resources cost: $0.1283 \* 41 RWUs \* 30 days \* 24 hours/day = $3,787.42
+- Compute resources cost: $0.1283 \* 41 RWUs \* 700 hours = $3682.21
 - Storage capacity cost: $0.023 * 20GB = $0.46

-Therefore, the total cost for this example would be $3,787.88.
+Therefore, the total cost for this example would be $3682.67.